Broadcom/cloud-tools-titans/validation-framework/README.md

 ## Prepare your test environment
 * Copy values.yaml from your service helm chart here
-* Modify values-test.yaml to change default images for your test environment
+* Create a values-env-override.yaml file to change default images for your test environment
-* Download the desired umbrella helm chart here
+  * See **exmaple of values-env-override.yaml** for detail
-* Create the *values-env-override.yaml* to override default open source containers' images
+* Download the desired umbrella helm chart to this folder

 ### exmaple of values-env-override.yaml
 * add local token generator